elizhyu/Project49/README.md

 4)chmod +x Project49Installer.sh
 5)sudo ./Project49Installer.sh
 *Note - there may be a notification about not being able to delete a directory.
 That's there on purpose to handle an error where sometimes the directory doesn't get made correctly so it deletes to it and the picam program will then recreate the directories after it gets run again"
+*Need to add into the script the ability to add the file to load on boot

 How to use the testing script program: chmod+x TestScript.sh
 1)chmod+x TestScript.sh